UPHL-BioNGS/Grandeur/README.md

 1) Run "Grandeur" on all the paired-end sequencing reads from a MiSeq run to get fasta files (located at `/grandeur/contigs`) with the `uphl` profile
 2) Gather the fasta files from their respective sequencing runs and put them in a new directory
 3) Add a representative genome from NCBI to this new directory
-4) Run "Grandeur" on the collected fasta files with the profile `fasta_to_msa` and specify the representative genome from NCBI as an outgroup
+4) Run "Grandeur" on the collected fasta files with the profile `just_msa` and specify the representative genome from NCBI as an outgroup

 A real use case from UPHL with a _Pseudomonas aeruginosa_
 ```
 nextflow run UPHL-BioNGS/Grandeur \
   -with-tower \
-  -profile singularity,fasta_to_msa \
+  -profile singularity,just_msa \
   --outgroup GCF_000006765.1_ASM676v1_genomic \
   --fastas fastas
 ```